Our services are based on two hospital sites and several locations within the community in south east London.

 Parking is very limited and we are in the Congestion Charging zone so please use public transport whenever possible.

-The disabled parking is available on a first come, first served basis on production of your blue badge (registered in your name) along with your appointment card/letter.
+Between Monday-Friday, 8.30am-4.30pm, there is disabled parking only.
+This is for patients who are blue badge holders and have an appointment on that day.
+These disabled parking bays are limited and are available on a first come, first served basis on production of your blue badge (registered in your name) along with your appointment card/letter.

-£3 per hour at all other times including weekends - pay and display machine (change only) beside the security hut.
+Outside of these hours, general pay and display parking is available at a cost of £3 per hour - the pay and display machine (change only) is beside the security hut.

 There is an NCP car park at the junction of Snowsfield and Kipling Streets, about a two minute walk from the hospital.
 Charges are displayed at the entrance.